GSEW Strangle Strategy

 GSEW (Goldman Sachs Equal Weight U.S. Large Cap Equity ETF), in the Financial Services sector, (Asset Management industry), listed on CBOE.

-Seeks to track performance of the Solactive US Large Cap Equal Weight Index
+This ETF is engineered to closely mirror the investment outcomes of the Solactive US Large Cap Equal Weight Index.

 What is a strangle on GSEW?